ros-navigation/navigation2/nav2_bringup/README.md

 In RVIZ:
 * Make sure all transforms from odom are present. (odom->base_link->base_scan)
 * Localize the robot using “2D Pose Estimate” button.

+ - Run the rest of the Navigation2 bringup

+`ros2 launch nav2_bringup nav2_bringup_2nd_launch.py`

+In RVIZ:
-* Send it a goal using “2D Nav Goal” button.
+* Send the robot a goal using “2D Nav Goal” button.

 ## Future Work